 January heralds my blog's third birthday.
 Hurray!
 As usual I mixed the dates of registration but WordPress didn't forget and promptly sent a congratulatory message.
 I was caught by surprise.
 The event demanded a magnificent post worthy of Blogversary Three in a timely manner.
 Easier said than done.
 Sigh!
 You see, one thing I've learnt… Continue reading Blogversary Three in January!

 Tripura is a peaceful state in far East India with a laid back vibe.
 A wall flower among the North Eastern states so much so that the rest of the country vaguely nod at its existence.
-Well, Assam has its tea, Nagaland has the Hornbill Festival and Arunachal with its border squabbles with China draw… Continue reading Tripping through Tripura
+Well, Assam has its tea, Nagaland has the Hornbill Festival and Arunachal with its border squabbles with China draws… Continue reading Tripping through Tripura

 Long time ago in a galaxy far away, Milky Way to be precise, lived a little girl who wanted to be a Jedi, like Luke Skywalker.
 She thought it was even better than being Superman.
 One could zoom across planets and galaxies in space ships with friends, meet odd-exotic creatures that populated those worlds.
 She… Continue reading Twinkle, twinkle, infinite stars…